LKummer/homelab-wiki/content/how-to/gitlab-automation.md

 ---
-title: How to deploy infrastructure with GitLab CI
+title: How to provision infrastructure with GitLab CI
 ---

 This tutorial walks you through cloning